tomxue/ReSampler/README.md

 *Traditional wav files only have 32-bits to quantify the size of the data they contain, which means that the data size cannot exceed 4 Gigabytes (2^32 bytes).
 The [rf64 specification](https://tech.ebu.ch/docs/tech/tech3306-2009.pdf) was designed to extend the wav format to remove this limitation.*

 Alternatively, other output formats suitable for *large* output files (exceeding 4GB) are: **w64, caf, au** or compressed formats such as **flac** or **oga**

+Note: the **--rf64** option will force output .wav files to be in rf64 format.

 ## Description of code